tensorflow/gnn/tensorflow_gnn/docs/guide/overview.md

   * [Introduction to Graph Neural Networks](intro.md).
 This page introduces the concept of graph neural networks with a focus on their application at scale.
-    It touches on various scenarios where GNNs are well-suited to the problem and provides you with enough context to start thinking about model design.

   * [The GraphTensor type](graph_tensor.md).
 This page introduces the `tfgnn.GraphTensor` class, which defines our representation of graph data